Unlocking the Power of Bridging Finance. All You Need to Know

 There is no one answer for everybody.
 It depends on your personal situation, the property and your plans for it.
 A minimum value of £75,000-£100,000 is required by many lenders and you can get up to 75% of the value of the property.

-If you can provide additional property as security 100% is possible.
+If you can provide additional property as security 100% is also possible.

-A minority of lenders will do six months, most 12 months and for larger projects we can obtain finance up to 2 years.
+A minority of lenders will do six months, most 12 months and for larger projects we can obtain finance up to 2 years or longer.

 Typically there is a lender set-up fee of 2% and interest is charged per month based on the loan to value (LTV).